MicrosoftDocs/azure-docs/articles/iot-edge/module-composition.md

 ## Declare routes

-Edge hub provides a way to declaratively route messages between modules, and between modules and IoT Hub.
-The Edge hub manages all communication, so the route information goes inside the **$edgeHub** desired properties.
+The IoT Edge hub is responsible for communication between modules, IoT Hub, and any leaf devices.
+Therefore, the $edgeHub module twin contains a desired property called *routes* which declares how messages are passed within a deployment.
 You can have multiple routes within the same deployment.

 Routes are declared in the **$edgeHub** desired properties with the following syntax: